IgniteUI/igniteui-docfx/en/components/grids_templates/sorting.md

 ```

 #### Sorting Indicators
-Having a big amount of sorted columns could be really confusing if there is no indication of the order, in which these columns are sorted.
+Having a certain amount of sorted columns could be really confusing if there is no indication of the order, in which these columns are sorted.

 The **@@igxName** provides a solution for this problem by indicating the index of each sorted column.